Web Development

 Performance

-Edge Caching: Leverage CloudFront's edge caching capabilities to cache frequently accessed content closer to end-users, reducing latency and improving performance.
+Edge Caching: Use CloudFront's edge caching to store frequently accessed content closer to end-users, reducing latency and improving performance.

 Compression: Enable compression for your content to reduce file sizes and decrease load times, enhancing the overall user experience.